Doresani

 Doresani is an Indian television drama in the Kannada language that premiered on Colors Kannada on 20 December 2021.

 Summary

-The story revolves around the lives of the father, daughter, and his boss.
+The story revolves around the lives of a father, daughter, and his boss.
 Deepika, the apple of her father Purushotham's eye, promises to never fall in love.
 Unaware of the ways of the heart, she is confident of her decision until she meets Vishwanath Anand, an orphan and self-made man, who runs an auditing firm.
 Anand is Purushotham's boss at the office whom Purushotham hates because of his strictness in the office.
 Then Purushotham learns that his daughter is in love with the man he hates.